Frequently asked questions.

 Do you bill insurance?

-All services are direct-pay.
-IPC does not bill insurance directly—you can request a Superbill to submit for insurance reimbursement or use your Health Savings Accounts (HSA).
+All services are direct-pay (cash pay) except for Medicare.
+While IPC accepts Medicare, IPC does not bill other insurance directly—you can request a Superbill to submit for insurance reimbursement or use your Health Savings Accounts (HSA).
 Testing and labs ordered off-site may be billed to insurance separately.

 What is integrative medicine?